mlange-42/arche/docs/content/guide/performance/index.md

 The largest potential for optimizing queries is the clever design of components.
-The aim should be that queries access only data that is actually required, while at the ame time reducing the amount of accessed components.
+The aim should be that queries access only data that is actually required, while at the same time reducing the amount of accessed components.
 Accessing fewer data means fewer cache misses, while accessing fewer components avoids lookups.
 To access only data that it actually required primarily means that the accessed components should contain only data that is used by the query.